A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - This conversion guide only covers the items that have changed in 2E.
 This includes NPCs and monsters, hazards, DCs, XP, treasure, and occassionally tactics where they don't convert well from 1E.
   - The plot, backstory, color text, floor plans, maps, images and most tactics requires the original scenario.
-  - Creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PDF and PNG files are in a sub directory so that you can use or update them for your own campaign as required.
+  - Creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PDF and PNG files are in the statblocks directory so that you can use or update them for your own campaign as required.
 In some instances there are several variants available.
   - If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project and we welcome and rely on community contributions.

-## Party Level and Target Allocation of Treasure
+## Party Level

 - Level 1: up to the Catacombs of Wrath
 - Level 2: start Catacombs of Wrath (Pt3.5)